-The Grand Rapids Public Schools ("GRPS or District") is committed to employing, contracting, and providing programs and activities, including but not limited to, admission, and educational programs and activities, free from prohibited discrimination on the basis of sex.
+The Grand Rapids Public Schools ("GRPS or District") is committed to providing educational programs and activities free from prohibited discrimination on the basis of sex.
 Title IX of the Education Amendments of 1972, including the amendments thereto, also prohibits unlawful discrimination on the basis of sex in federally funded education programs and activities.
 Inquiries concerning the application of Title IX and its implementing regulations may be referred to GRPS' Title IX Coordinator.